Teaching Elementary Spanish Once a Week

 - Practice the unit dialogue (5 min)

-- Play a game or do a whole class activity (5 min)
+- Play a game or do an activity that engages the whole class (5 min)

 - Watch the video story (4 min)